daredevilgeek/100-days-of-code/log.md

 ## R1D37: Oct 3 2017

+**Today's Progress**: Starting a fullstack bootcamp - I've got 6 months left before I have to fend for myself so need to upskill!

+**Thoughts:** This bootcamp looks good.
+I need to reassess my priorities and get really serious about it all.

+## R1D37: Oct 3 2017

 **Today's Progress**: I got a reply from my API!
 I can now see the weather (in my console) based on my location!
 Next step is to build a visual design based on this.

 **Thoughts:** Yay!